ishmal1/coffee-shop/README.md

 npm run dev
 ```
 ## 4. Open the application:
-Visit http://localhost:3000 in your browser to see the application running.
+Visit https://clifton-coffee-five.vercel.app/ in your browser to see the application running.

 # Technologies Used
 The main technologies and tools used in this project are:

-- Next.js: A React framework for building modern web applications.
+- **Next.js:** A React framework for building modern web applications.

-- Tailwind CSS: Utility-first CSS framework for styling and layout.
+- **Tailwind CSS:** Utility-first CSS framework for styling and layout.

-- ShadCN UI: A utility-first UI kit for building clean and consistent React components.
+- **ShadCN UI:** A utility-first UI kit for building clean and consistent React components.

-- Swiper JS: A carousel/slider library for implementing vertical scrolling carousels.
+- **Swiper JS**: A carousel/slider library for implementing vertical scrolling carousels.

-- Lucide React: Modern SVG icon library for React applications.
+- **Lucide React:** Modern SVG icon library for React applications.

-- React: For building UI components.
+- **React:** For building UI components.

-- JavaScript/TypeScript: Modern ES6+ syntax and type safety for components and logic.
+- **JavaScript/TypeScript:** Modern ES6+ syntax and type safety for components and logic.

 # Learn More
 To learn more about the technologies used in this project, check out the following resources: